toranb/django-ember-precompile/README.md

 http://nodejs.org/download/

-You need to add django compressor to your project
+Add django compressor to your django web project

     pip install -r django_compressor

-Next you need to register a type to have the compressor fire off the precompile step
+Register a type to have the compressor fire off the precompile step (in your settings.py)

     COMPRESS_PRECOMPILERS = (
         ('text/x-handlebars', 'node node_modules/django-ember-precompile/bin/django-ember-precompile {infile}'),
     )

-Next you need to use the compressor to add the uncompiled handlebars templates in your html
+Finally in your html you need to reference the uncompiled handlebars templates

     {% load staticfiles %}
     {% load compress %}